 On this trail you’ll never be too far away from Nottingham Castle itself and the Robin Hood statue.
 Down the years, this district has been a bit hit and miss for watering holes, but some relatively recent additions and rebrands make this compact area well worth a few hours.
 Choose a sunny afternoon or a warm evening to make the most of it.
 Continue reading or download a PDF copy.

 Starting on Maid Marian Way The Salutation (1) is one of three Nottingham pubs claiming – for various reasons – to be the city’s oldest.
 Enjoy one of several hand pulled ales here and don’t be put off by the biker look of the place.
-In July 2017, The Sal was named as one of Nottingham’s best independent businesses.
+The Sal has consistently had a loud and outgoing vibe, but it’s heart is as soft as you like.

 Walk up Maid Marian Way, crossing over at St James’s Street – and up the hill past the Britannia Hotel.
 Ahead of you is the Roundhouse (2), a real treat for history lovers.
 The bar is the former maternity wing of Nottingham General Hospital.
 Along with a healthy selection of ales, a gastro pub menu will fill you up if you need food.

 The next three bars are so close together you could easily make them into a mini trail.
 Turn right down the hill and on the corner is The Crafty Crow (3).
-Enjoy a pint of Magpie brewery’s large selection or one of the many guest ales.
-The staff here are extremely knowledegable about the beer so don’t be afraid to ask their advice.
+Enjoy a pint of Castle Rock’s selection of beers one of the many guest ales.
+The staff here are extremely knowledgeable about the beer so don’t be afraid to ask their advice.

 Look across the road on a sunny day and you’ll see the crowds outside The Castle (4) and Fothergills (5).
 Both are owned by the same company though have a slightly different vibe.
 You’re more likely to find a larger real ale selection in The Castle, while Fothergill’s is the slightly older, snooty cousin.
 The outdoor seats make this a perfect people watching area, looking directly across to the Robin Hood Statue.